Criminal review board ‘sorry’ for failing Andrew Malkinson

 Mr Malkinson finally had his 2003 conviction quashed last summer after years protesting his innocence.

-The Criminal Cases Review Commission has offered an “unreserved apology” for failing Andrew Malkinson after he spent 17 years in prison for being wrongly convicted of rape.
+The Criminal Cases Review Commission has admitted failing Andrew Malkinson and offered an “unreserved apology” after he spent 17 years in prison on being wrongly convicted of rape.

-The body’s chairman Helen Pitcher said an independent review of the case carried out by Chris Henley KC made it clear the “commission failed Andrew Malkinson”, adding: “For this, I am deeply sorry.”
+The body’s chairwoman, Helen Pitcher, said an independent review of the case carried out by Chris Henley KC made it clear the “commission failed” Mr Malkinson, adding: “For this, I am deeply sorry.”

+But Mr Malkinson branded the apology “too little, too late” as he questioned her sincerity and called on Justice Secretary Alex Chalk to bring in “new leadership” at the CCRC.

+Mr Malkinson had his 2003 conviction quashed last summer after years protesting his innocence.

-He had applied for his case to be reviewed by the CCRC in 2009, but at the conclusion of its review in 2012 the commission refused to order further forensic testing or refer the case for appeal, amid concerns over costs.
+He applied for his case to be reviewed by the CCRC in 2009 but at the conclusion of its review in 2012 the commission refused to order further forensic testing or refer the case for appeal amid concerns over costs.

 A second application was rejected in 2020.